 The human body is an amazing biomechanical structure.
 Combined, there are well over a thousand muscles, bones, and connective tissues (ligaments and tendons) that allow us to move in all the ways that we can.
 This all works quite well when everything is where it is supposed to be, but conditions like bunions can interfere with this.
 The good news is that Advanced Foot and Ankle can provide treatment to alleviate painful symptoms and allow you to perform favorite activities.

 An Intro to Bunions

-This condition develops in the first metatarsophalangeal joint (where the big toe connects to the foot).
+This condition develops in the first metatarsophalangeal joint (base of the big toe, where the toe connects to the foot).
 This joint is comprised of the bone in the toe (phalange) and the long bone in the foot (metatarsal bone).
 When the metatarsal bone starts angling outwards as the phalange angles inwards, they lead to the formation of the bump on the inside edge of the foot.

 The “Little Sibling”—a Bunionette

 A similar foot deformity occurs in another part of your foot.
 Instead of happening on the inside edge, this one forms on the outer edge, right where the small toe connects to the foot.
 It can be caused by excessive pressure in the area or as the result of a structural abnormality.

 Bunion Treatment Options

 You can attempt to treat yours at home.
 Methods, like applying an ice pack a couple of times daily or using non-medicated pads, might help.
 Additionally, wearing shoes that are wide in the front will prevent the bump from being irritated by the inside of your footwear.
-Shoes with heels higher than 2” places excessive pressure on the front of the foot and should be avoided as much as possible.
+Shoes with high heels taller than 2” will place excessive pressure on the front of the foot and should be avoided as much as possible.

 When these don’t provide the relief you need, professional treatment plans at our office will always start with conservative practices, like: